NationalSecurityAgency/ghidra/DevGuide.md

 Before building, please make sure the rust compiler toolchains are successfully installed.
 Commands like "cargo" should run successfully by default.
-Or else, the building will not success. -- This is bincraft only modification.
+Or else, the building will not success.
+Also, the environment variable "TARGET_ARCH" can be used to specify the target platform.
+For example, "amd64" or "aarch64".
+If not specified, the running platform will be used as the target. -- This is bincraft only modification.

 Now build using Gradle: